-In addition, the boilers were lined inside and out with asbestos insulation.
+In addition, the boilers contained asbestos as they were lined inside and out with asbestos insulation.

 Another common duty that workers were tasked with was repairing valves.
 This often required taking the valves apart, removing the old asbestos packing, putting in new stems and repacking.

 Workers describe taking the stops off valves and scraping out gaskets, which released asbestos fibers into the air.

 Workers who installed or repaired pipes at the Georgia-Pacific mill were exposed to asbestos when cutting through, removing or replacing asbestos insulation on the pipes.

 In some cases, the workers had to repair leaking flanges, which required removing the insulation, scraping out the gasket and then rewrapping the pipe.
 If a new gasket was needed, the workers would cut one from an asbestos-containing sheet, which created a cloud of dust.

 When working on turbines, workers would mix raw asbestos into a cement-type plaster that could then be applied as insulation.
 This process created a large amount of asbestos dust that could cover workers and be carried throughout the facility.

 When a turbine needed to be repaired, Georgia-Pacific workers were also tasked with stripping the turbine down, removing the asbestos insulation to prepare the equipment to be taken out by contractors.